-- contributions to individual pension plans (PY035G)/(PY035N) should not be deducted from the total household disposable income, while - pensions received from individual private plans (other than those covered under ESSPROS) (PY080G)/(PY080N) are treated as a component of property income, and consequently be included in the total household gross income (HY010) and in the total disposal household income (HY020).
-However, this should not be implemented before obtaining the final decision of the ISG (Indicator Sub Group) concerning the inclusion/exclusion of the new income components (income components mandatory from 2007 operation onwards).
-Consequently, inclusion of PY080 in HY010, HY020, HY022 and HY023 should NOT be implemented for the 2010 operation.
+Pensions received from individual private plans (other than those covered under ESSPROS) (PY080G)/(PY080N) are treated as a component of property income, and should be included in the total household gross income (HY010) and in the total disposable household income (HY020).
+Inclusion of PY080 in HY020, HY022 and HY023 should be implemented by countries from the 2011 operation onwards.